M.M. in Jazz Studies

 WP Jazz Faculty - Veteran New York musicians with international reputations as performers, recording artists, arrangers and conductors in residence-accessible and dedicated to teaching.

-Small Jazz Program Size - Sixty-five students are given many opportunities for one-on-one interaction.
+Small Jazz Program Size - Twenty graduate students are given many opportunities for one-on-one interaction.

 Performance Opportunities - Jazz majors perform in four weekly ensemble rehearsals.
 Student groups are featured as opening for professional jazz artists on William Paterson's renowned Jazz Room Concert Series, on the University's Midday Recital Series, in the annual Willowbrook Jazz Festival, and in a number of area jazz clubs.

 Dialogue Days - Small jazz group showcase performances followed by critiques from faculty and fellow students

 Private Instrument/Vocal Study for all jazz majors with William Paterson's respected resident and adjunct faculty.